fzi-forschungszentrum-informatik/P3IV/docs/sections/faq.md

         $ source ~/.bashrc
         ```
  * The simulation runs, but when compiled in ``Debug`` mode, I receive dozens of errors like ``runtime error: member call on address (...) which does not point to an object of type (...)``.
 What the reason?
    * I can approve this problem.
 This is an open issue but doesn't have any impact on the execution.
 I couldn't detect any memory leak either.
-Maybe its a problem with CGAL.
+Maybe it's a problem with CGAL.

 .. _faq Customization:

 ### Customization

- * Should I set the settings of my package from the simulation settings file or should I define a settings file in my package?
+ * Should I set the settings of my package from the simulation settings file, or should I define a settings file in my package?
    * This is up to your specific case.
 If the settings you define are read and processed by other modules as well, then you should define it centrally.
 Otherwise, defining algorithm-specific settings inside the package makes more sense.

 ### Outputs